HISTORY OF OVERLEA-PERRY HALL

 A group of 17 World War I veterans from the communities of Overlea and Perry Hall joined together in early 1936 and submitted an application to start an American Legion Post.
-A temporary charter, naming the Post as Overlea Post 130, was issued in December 1936.
+A temporary charter, naming the Post as Overlea Post 130, was issued on December 16, 1936.
 The first meetings were held in the then Fullerton Post Office located on Belair Road near what is now the Beltway with James H. (Babe) Dunty, the Postmaster, serving as Commander.
 A permanent charter was issued on May 20, 1940 and the Post closed their charter membership roll with exactly 50 members.

 Not to be outdone, the wives banded together and submitted an application to start an Auxiliary Unit of Post 130.
 Their charter was issued on April 22, 1940 and they closed their charter roll with 16 members.